 What is the clinic policy around drug testing?

-Drug testing is used as part of the usual treatment plan for patients prescribed buprenorphine to ensure they are taking the medication as directed.
-When drug testing results identify a relapse, we will work with you to ensure the safety of you and your children.
+Drug testing is used as part of the usual treatment plan for patients receiving controlled substances to ensure they are taking the medication as directed.
+When drug testing results identify a recurrence of drug use, we will work with you to ensure the safety of you and your children.
 We also work with you to step up your addiction treatment.

 Can my other children be seen at the HOPE Clinic for routine care?